 The town of Eagle has selected civil engineering firm, Alpine Engineering, and landscape architecture/architecture firm, Zehren and Associates, to design the Upland Park area and create a seamless transition between park amenities on the banks with whitewater access and activities in the water.
 The design of the park has begun and is expected to be complete in the fall of 2017.

 On April 12th, Alpine Engineering and Zehren and Associates revealed the first concept plan for the Upland Park, Chambers Park, and the Exhibit Hall parking area.
-The design team has been working hard to digest the 250+ comments received at the first public meeting, the 20+ comments received through the online comment portal, and further direction from the 30 member steering committee.
+The design team received 250+ comments at the first public meeting, the 20+ comments received through the online comment portal, and further direction from the 30 member steering committee.
 The scope of work for the design team includes the redesign of the parking area for the Exhibit Hall at the Fairgrounds, the design of the Upland Park, and a redesign of Chambers Park to 30% design.
-This milestone is very exciting for the project and the design is starting to come to life!
 CLICK HERE for the full presentation.
-Comments are being accepted through April 28th.

 Click the images below to view, download, and print the park concept.
 The first is the full plan showing the Exhibit Hall, Upland Park, and Chambers.
 The second is a detail of the Upland Park with a key of all the proposed features.
 The second includes images of what some of the Upland Park features could look like.